-Both verbs 思う and 考える can be translated into English as you think.
+both verbs 思う and 考える can be translated into Portuguese as you think.
 So the following question arises: What is the difference between these words?
-In this article, we are going to take a complete look at the meaning of these words.
+In this article, we are going to do a complete analysis on the meaning of these words.

-First we have the verb omou (思う) which literally means to think, but which depending on its use can mean to consider, believe, judge, evaluate, imagine, suppose, dream, wait, feel, wish, want, remember and remember.
+First we have the verb omou (思う) which literally means to think, but depending on its use it can mean to consider, believe, judge, evaluate, imagine, suppose, dream, hope, feel, desire, want, remember and remember.
 There is also a noun 思い which means thought, imagination, mind, heart, desire, expectation, hope, love, affection, feelings, emotions and experiences.

-The verb kangaeru (考える) literally means thinking about something, considering, pondering, reflecting, reaching a conclusion, planning, predicting, anticipating, hoping, considering and doubting.
-It is obvious that we cannot say that these words mean all this, they are just the senses and ideas that they can convey when used in a conversation or text.
+Already the verb kangaeru (考える) literally means to think about something, consider, ponder, reflect, come to a conclusion, plan, foresee, anticipate, hope, consider, and doubt.
+It is obvious that we cannot say that these words mean all that, they are just the meanings and ideas that they can convey when used in a conversation or text.

 Differences between 思う and 考える

-O omou (思う) is more subjective or emotional, it can be related to concerns, hopes, affection, assumption and imagination.
-It involves opinions, you think with heart and not logic.
+The omou (思う) is more subjective or emotional, it can be related to worries, hopes, affection, assumption and imagination.
+It involves opinions, you think with your heart and not with logic.
 Already kangaeru (考える) is more objective and logical thinking.
-It involves examining pros and cons, thinking with your head.
+It involves examining the pros and cons, thinking with your head.

 When you think or think something, have a certain subjective opinion, you use omoi as in the sentence below: